-While Scott personally handles the development, editing, and management, LightSpeed works with longtime subcontractors to handle all facets of your projects.
+Founder/President Scott Calamar has over 35 years of professional experience in project, personnel, and company management.
+His skills include writing, editing, development, and publishing books, newspapers, magazines, software, subscription cards, and Web sites.
+While Scott personally handles the development, editing, and management, LightSpeed often works with longtime subcontractors to handle all facets of your projects.
 These include writers, editors, designers, desktop publishers, illustrators, photographers, indexers, proofreaders, and technical consultants.
-With well over 100 books produced or contributed to, and two long-running, successful “continuity (subscription) card” series (a total of over 1500 gatefold full-color pieces) delivered, we have never disappointed a client.
+With hundreds of books produced or contributed to, and two long-running, successful “continuity (subscription) card” series (a total of over 1500 gatefold full-color pieces) delivered, we have never disappointed a client.

 Scott is also a songwriter / musician, with an ASCAP-registered song publishing company, Calasongs, for his own tunes.
-His band, Wine Without Reason, performs his original compositions at prominent venues and wineries in Southern Oregon.
-Scott founded and ran the popular music listing web site, AshlandLiveMusic.com in Ashland, Oregon, where he has resided since 2001.
+His band, Wine Without Reason, performs his original compositions at venues and wineries in Southern Oregon.
+Scott founded and ran the popular music listing web site, AshlandLiveMusic.com (2007–2014) in Ashland, Oregon, where he has resided since 2001.
 He also occasionally writes for the local newspapers.
-You can visit his personal web site, Earthshine.com for more about Scott.
+You can visit his personal web site, Earthshine.com for more info.

 As of summer 2018, LightSpeed Publishing is a division of Scott's Earthshine Productions, LLC.